 Effects of Stress on Fish

 Now that we have established that fish can hear and are indeed sensitive to sounds in water, we can explore why the tapping sound is bad for your fish.
 Any sudden, loud sound is going to startle your fish.
-The instincts for any animal when startled is to activate their fight or flight response.
+The instinct for any animal when startled is to activate its fight or flight response.
 Your fish is most likely going to try and escape the sound, which it is perceiving as a danger.
-A fish isn’t going to slowly and carefully swim away in this scenario- it’s going to dart away as fast as it can, because its brain is going to produce a jolt of adrenaline.
-This puts the fish in danger of bodily harm and injury, because it could swim into a hard or sharp object at top speed.
+A fish isn’t going to slowly and carefully swim away in this scenario- it’s going to dart away as fast as it can because its brain is going to produce a jolt of adrenaline.
+This puts the fish in danger of bodily harm and injury because it could swim into a hard or sharp object at top speed.
 Fish have even been known to swim into the sides of their tank, which can cause them to be stunned if there is a fast-enough momentum.

-Immediate injury aside, the stress of activating the fight or flight response can have long term health effects on your fish.
+Immediate injury aside, the stress of activating the fight or flight response can have long-term health effects on your fish.
 If your fish hears these tapping sounds often, it is going to get the impression that its environment is unsafe- which is problematic when your fish is confined to the walls of the tank and can’t flee.
 The adrenaline that’s released during the flight response is also not meant to be triggered very often.
 This stress chemical will cause a spike in the fish’s heart rate, blood pressure, and breathing rate.
-While this is fine in the wild, and useful in making a quick escape, having your fish’s body work overtime 24/7 will cause your fish to become exhausted.
-Over exertion can be lethal for fish, so it’s important that you help your fish feel safe in their home.
+While this is fine in the wild, and useful in making a quick escape, having your fish’s bodywork overtime 24/7 will cause your fish to become exhausted.
+Over-exertion can be lethal for fish, so it’s important that you help your fish feel safe in their home.

 Fish that are stressed over time also show an increase in the stress hormone called cortisol.

 This chemical can cause your fish to become stunted and develop digestive problems.
-This can lead to even further complications, because if your fish isn’t keeping itself growing and strong, it can become susceptible to parasites and disease.
-Keeping your fish in a constant state of stress is cruel, and as a responsible aquarist you are responsible for providing your fish with an environment where it can feel safe and calm.
+This can lead to even further complications because if your fish isn’t keeping itself growing and strong, it can become susceptible to parasites and disease.
+Keeping your fish in a constant state of stress is cruel, and as a responsible aquarist, you are responsible for providing your fish with an environment where it can feel safe and calm.
 This includes preventing people from tapping on the tank!
-If you live in a house with young children, take the time to teach them about how to treat an aquarium.
+If you live in a house with young children, take the time to teach them how to treat an aquarium.